mui/mui-x/docs/data/date-pickers/accessibility/accessibility.md

 The [Date Range Picker](/x/react-date-pickers/date-range-picker/) integrates the features of both the Date Range Field and Date Range Calendar components.
 However it doesn't inherently provides every keyboard support implemented in these components.

-To ensure a more fluid and more accessible user experience, Date Range Picker support the same keyboard navigation and interactions of the [Field](/x/react-date-pickers/accessibility/#fields) components, having the changes being consistently displayed on the calendar component.
+To ensure a more fluid and accessible user experience, Date Range Picker supports the same keyboard navigation and interactions of the [Field](/x/react-date-pickers/accessibility/#fields) components, having the changes being consistently displayed on the calendar component.